 - Next, either use pliers to crush the burr, or use scissors to cut it into pieces.
 Just be very careful to not pinch or cut your dog’s skin accidentally.
 He’s suffering enough already!

 - Try to gently comb out the burr.
+This comb is perfect.

 - If it’s still being stubborn, add a few drops of olive oil, coconut oil, hair conditioner, or detangling spray to the burr and surrounding mat.
+(I use this detangling cream.)

 - Again try to gently comb the burr out.